Who says that Mykonos is not a family-friendly island? We are here to tell you a much different story.

 Is Santorini or Mykonos better for families?

-Santorini offers a number of sightseeing and tours, such as excavation sites for exploring a day trip around an ancient village, wineries tours, and boat trips around the volcano.
+Santorini offers a number of sightseeing tours, such as excavation sites for exploring a day trip around an ancient village, wineries tours, and boat trips around the volcano.

 What's more, it boasts unique beaches you won't get to see anywhere else in the world.